Save up to 25%… Shop Our Birthday Sale Now!

 5. Know Your Reishi Product!

-A quick primer by holistic veterinarian, Dr. Rob Silver, about why reishi is ideal for your furry friend
+A quick primer by holistic veterinarian Dr. Rob Silver about why reishi is ideal for your furry friend.

 Reishi’s Historic & Traditional Medicinal Use

 Reishi, often referred to as the “mushroom of immortality,” has been used in Traditional Chinese Medicine (TCM) to improve health and longevity for thousands of years.
-It is one of the most popular medicinal mushrooms in China, Japan, and Korea.
+It is one of the most popular functional mushrooms in China, Japan, and Korea.

 TCM practitioners have long prescribed reishi to influence the Heart, Lungs, Liver, and Kidney channels, balance Qi (the body’s life force), calm the mind, and relieve cough and asthma.